JonMackey/SubsetFontCreator/Readme.md

 ![Image](OLED_Time_Sample.jpg)

 The same classes used to create the sample are used in the Arduino sketches.
 This will give you a reasonable idea of what the sample will look like on your device.
 Using the actual classes in the SubsetFontCreator also makes it easier to debug the non-device specific code using Xcode's debugger.

-Note that SubsetFontCreator calls a C++ class of the same name.
-All file creation happens in this class using std C++.
-This class could be used as the basis for an app on another OS with minor tweaking (it uses POSIX paths.)
-FreeType is already cross platform.

 # Glyph Drawing
 The primary class is XFont.
 All of the other classes are used in combination based on the font storage and the display device being targeted.
 As noted earlier, subset fonts can be exported in multiple ways depending on where the font data will be stored.